esm-dev/modern-monaco/README.md

 ### Manual Mode

 You can also create a [monaco editor](https://microsoft.github.io/monaco-editor/docs.html) instance manually.
+It loads theme and language grammars automatically.

 ```html
 <div id="editor"></div>